|

 those of Indian states, though Indians did effective administrative

-Whatever the farmers produced nearly one third of the production was
+Whatever the farmers produced, nearly one third of the production was

-meant to be paid for tax.
+British preferred, usually cotton and other raw materials.
 This amount was passed to the state with

 exploited the economy of India massively.
 They introduced various

-construct an internal market.
+simultaneously construct an internal market.
+The Raj effectively

 In British history the first major event was none other than the